 Podcast of the Teaching Assistants’ Training Program

-Step into the vibrant world of teaching with The TA Table, the official podcast of the University of Toronto’s Teaching Assistants’ Training Program (TATP)!
+Step into the vibrant world of teaching with The TA Table, the official podcast of the Teaching Assistants’ Training Program!
 Whether you’re preparing for your first contract, transitioning to a course instructor, or looking to incorporate active learning and decolonize your classroom, this podcast is your go-to resource for everything related to the craft of teaching.
-Join us as we bring you insightful interviews with graduate student members of the TATP team (and beyond), sharing their experiences, observations, and strategies to help you excel in your role.

-“The TA Table” (available on Spotify) is hosted by Estefania Toledo and Elliot Fonarev, Graduate Educational Developers at the TATP.
+The TA Table (available on YouTube and Spotify) is hosted by Estefania Toledo and Elliot Fonarev, Graduate Educational Developers at the TATP.
 Join us as we engage in creative and thought-provoking conversations about teaching and learning.
 Our podcast offers a wealth of knowledge, practical advice, and inspiring stories to help you navigate the complexities of the educational landscape.
 Tune in to gain valuable insights, discover innovative strategies, and connect with a community of passionate educators dedicated to making a difference.

 Meet your TA Table hosts!